plone/volto/docs/source/configuration/slots.md

 ```

 `slot`
+:   String.
+    Required.
-:   The name of the slot, where the slot components are stored.
+    The name of the slot, where the slot components are stored.

 ### `reorderSlotComponent`